evoluteur/structured-filter/README.md

 ```

 ### valText()
-Get the search definition (as a readable text string).
+Gets the filter definition (as a readable text string).

 ```javascript
 $("#myFilter").structFilter("valText");